-June 2015 was a good month and the last day held a surprise for me.
+July 2015 was even a better month than June and held another nice surprise for me.
 A great and long article on the main newspaper of the area I’m at in Italy, and it’s also online.
-Here is the link to the page in Italian and below is the full translation of the article in English.
+Here is the link to the page in Italian and below, for you, is the full translation of the article in English.
 Hope you enjoy it.
 Please do click on the link to see the pictures.

-Giugno è stato un buon mese e l’ultimo giorno mi ha riservato una gradita sorpresa.
+Luglio è stato ancora meglio di Giugno e mi ha riservato un’altra gradita sorpresa.
 Un’articolo lungo e stupendo sul principale giornale della zona in cui sono in Italia, ed è anche online.
 Ecco il link all’articolo in italiano mentre sotto c’è l’intera traduzione dell’articolo in inglese.
 Spero che vi piaccia.

 The California Notebooks by Anna Mosca “To create poetry means to be the missing syllable”

 Anna Mosca is back in Monza and carries her notebooks from California.
 These are made of poetry and photographs to tell us of a moment suspended in time, refined by words.
 They are notebooks compiled in recent years.
 Also online.

 Maybe California is not that thing there: a little finger and index and a thumb suspended and agitated while waiting for the big kahuna, the big wave, the point of no return of a lifetime.
 Maybe that life is different, a moment, a moment frozen under a sun that alone says that the moment is perfect without the ocean coming to tell you it’s time for everything.
 That moment is what Anna Mosca was looking for.
 Or maybe not, she didn’t look for it, she simply looked around with the idea of describing it in her California Notebooks.
 These notebooks from California made of poetry and photographs that she has compiled in recent years, also online at http://www.annamosca.com, dramatically changing her relationship with poetry – and life probably.